 Take a look at our basic guide to figure out what type of flushing mechanism best suits your needs.

 A single flush toilet has one button or lever that releases all the water in the tank at once.
 This means that all of the waste is flushed down with the same amount of water regardless of its size or consistency.
 Over time, these types of toilets can be more expensive than other options because they require more water per flush.

 Some models even come with an anti-jam feature that prevents clogs from forming in the pipes by allowing only small amounts of waste into the bowl at one time; if more water is needed, you just simply press the lever again.

-What is a Dual Flush Toilet?
+What are Dual Flush Toilets?

 A dual flush toilet is a toilet that uses two different amounts of water depending on the amount of solid waste being flushed.
 The two most common types of dual flush toilets include:

 This type of system has one button for the larger flush and another button for the smaller.